 Do I need to send the original copy of the LOI to the embassy or will the emailed scanned version be fine.

-This has actually happened to one of our applicants.
-The embassy insisted she not be allowed to enter Pakistan as a solo female traveller.
-Females are perfectly safe and able to travel in Pakistan without a chaperone.
-However we can meet you at the airport or border and provide guided trip to satisfy an embassy and their paranoia for their female citizens.
-Please do not let this reaction put you off if you're a female traveller wanting to eplore Pakistan.
-This was a very unusal reaction and we always do what we can to help.
+This has actually happened to solo female traveller applicants in the past by over protective embassy staff.
+An embassy may insist a female traveller not be allowed to enter Pakistan as a solo traveller.
+From our perspective females are perfectly safe and able to travel in Pakistan without a chaperone and many do withiut any issues at all.
+However if an embassy insists then we can meet you at the airport or border and provide some extra support to satisfy embassy officials.
+Please do not let this over protective reaction put you off if you're a female traveller wanting to eplore Pakistan.

 Do I need a hotel booking to guarantee my visa?

 It is a good idea to have the first night hotel booking.
 You can use a no deposit booking and cancel it later if you don't actually want to stay there.
 Some Embassies ask for a hotel booking others do not.